-We all know the Jumbo Jet, Boeing’s plane with the model number 747.
+We all know the Jumbo Jet, Boeing’s plane with model number 747.
 This plane has been around for decades and Boeing continuously improved the airliner.
-We are all pretty familiar how this plane looks.
+We are all pretty familiar with how this plane looks.
 It has a very distinctive look with its upper deck and 4 engines.
 But what happened, why are there now 5 engines on this plane.
-On January 6, 2016 you were able to watch Qantas flight QFA63 from Sydney to Johannesburg with an extra 10 ton Rolls Royce engine mounted under the wing.
+On January 6, 2016, you were able to watch Qantas flight QFA63 from Sydney to Johannesburg with an extra 10 ton Rolls Royce engine mounted under the wing.

-I didn’t even know until today, that this plane has the ability to carry a fifth engine under the left wing between the body and the inner-most engine.
+I didn’t even know until today, that this plane has the ability to carry a fifth engine under the left-wing between the body and the inner-most engine.
 This engine was not used in-flight, it was just transported to the Qantas Service Center in Johannesburg to get mounted on another 747.

 Qantas performed this rare task to save time and money for shipping this engine by boat or hiring another freight plane.
 The wing is fitted with anchor points, which allows a supporting strut to be fitted under the wing to mount the additional engine.